raspberrypilearning/recipe/en/step_2.md

 --- task ---

+**Run** your code to see the updated list.

+--- /task ---

+--- task ---

-**Run** your code to see the updated list, then add the rest of the ingredients you need for your recipe.
+Add more list items for the rest of the ingredients in your recipe.

 --- /task ---